garinocyr/rocky9-based-dev-box/README.md

-# Vagrant box with Debian Bookworm64 for software development purpose
+# Vagrant box with Debian Bookworm64 for development purpose

 ## Description